 Universität zu Köln (UC)

 - Max Engel (PI) is experienced in palaeoenvironmental reconstruction and geoarchaeology using coastal and terrestrial geoarchives.
 In coastal environments, he has worked on the identification of deposits of extreme-wave events, such as tsunamis or tropical cyclones.
+In December 2017, he joined the Geological Survey of Belgium at the Royal Belgian Institute of Natural Sciences in Brussels.

 - Helmut Brückner holds the chair of ‘Geoarchaeology, Coastal geomorphology and Geochronology’ at the Institute of Geography and contributes broad skills in physical dating methods, Holocene landscape changes and the role of anthropogenic impact on sedimentary systems.